 'Special Collections' include thematically organised image catalogues culled from the CA&A archives.
 Also, it comprises of photograph collections of global contributors who have associated with the CA&A for sharing their images on the VMIS.

 'Views of Benares' is a vintage Photo-Album gifted to the Center for Art and Archaeology by His Highness Maharaja of Benares Vibhuti Narayan Singh while the Center was located in Ramnagar, Varanasi, Uttar Pradesh, from 1965-1998.
 This picture book that is now lodged in the rare books collection of the Center for Art and Archaeology, gives a beautiful visual narrative of the mystifying city of Benares.
-The album unfolds a collection of rare images of Benares ? its tranquil Ghats lined with temples, buildings, royal residences, photographs of Buddhist remains from Sarnath, and also colonial structures of Benares.
-The National Emblem of India ? the Lion capital of the Ashokan pillar also finds a special place in this album; it records the initial moments of discovery of the Lion capital in Sarnath while it was still lying at the site.
-The caption attached with the photograph of the Lion capital mentions ‘Raghunath Prasad, artist and photographer to H.H.
+The album unfolds a collection of rare images of Benares, its tranquil Ghats lined with temples, buildings, royal residences, photographs of Buddhist remains from Sarnath, and also colonial structures of Benares.
+The National Emblem of India, the Lion capital of the Ashokan pillar also finds a special place in this album; it records the initial moments of discovery of the Lion capital in Sarnath while it was still lying at the site.
+The caption attached with the photograph of the Lion capital mentions ‘Raghunath Prasad, artist, and photographer to H.H.
 Maharaja of Benares’ which clearly indicates its attribution to the then court photographer to H.H.
 Prabhu Narayan.
 H.H.
-Prabhu Narayan was presumably the king responsible for documentation and compilation of this album also in early 20th century as his own portrait photograph shot in 1929 is assigned the most prominent place in the album as the first photograph of this picture book.
+Prabhu Narayan was presumably the king responsible for documentation and compilation of this album also in the early 20th century as his own portrait photograph shot in 1929 is assigned the most prominent place in the album as the first photograph of this picture book.